yiyunliu/mltt-consistency/README.md

 $CC^\omega$, which is notable for its untyped conversion rule and cumulativity.
-We add extensions such as an intensional identity type, a boolean base type, and a Void type.
+We add extensions such as an intensional identity type, a natural number base type, and a Void type.
+The Void type can instead be encoded as `0 = 1 ∈ Nat`.
+Likewise, we can encode a singleton type as `0 = 0 ∈ Nat`.

 Our subtyping relation is contravariant on the argument, unlike
 $CC^\omega$ or Coq.
 The semantic model is enough to justify this more